-5.2 Permanent Part/Process Change Request (150 9001 7.3.7) (Tom)
+5.2 Permanent Part/Process Change Request

 If a supplier wants to make a permanent change to a current production already PPAP approved part or process, a request must be submitted to, and approved by Navistar, before the change is made.
 The Navistar Supplier Request for Engineering Approval (SREA) form, located on www.navistarsupplier.com website must be completed and submitted to the applicable Navistar Supplier Quality Representative.
+This form contains additional checklists, which are intended as a guideline for successful preparation for and implementation of the change.
+It is not intended that these guideline checklists should be submitted with the SREA.
+However, information which supports a decision by Navistar should be included and submitted with the SREA (examples: a request for tolerance relief should be supported by an explanation of what the supplier has done to try to meet the existing tolerance, as well as data showing what the process is capable of meeting.
+A request to change a material should be supported by test results demonstrating compliance to Navistar material requirements).

 NOTE: SREAs are not to be used at time of quote, during new product launch phase, for cost reduction opportunities, or for emergency situations (such as termination of tier supplier relationships or to address changes already in process - i.e., a forced change).
-During these stages, the supplier is expected to work with the Navistar Supply Manager and Engineering, and if the change is accepted by Navistar, release, contract, and PPAP must be completed before the supplier implements the change.
+During these stages, the supplier is expected to work with the Navistar Supply Manager and Engineering, and if the change is accepted by Navistar, release, contract, and PPAP must be completed before the supplier implements and ships the change.
 Deviation will be required for immediate need situations.